 Our current optics problem came about as a result of some missteps on the part of Christians.
 Most of those missteps are not a result of deliberate mean-spiritedness; just a sad combination of obliviousness, biblical ignorance and misplaced zeal (Romans 10:2).
 There are five mistakes Christians make that the cause the world to see us as fundamentally unloving:

 We do not love each other-

 In the Christian world there is a huge emphasis placed on loving non-Christians.
 There is nothing at all wrong with Christians loving non-Christians.
-Loving non-Christians is always a good and necessary thing.
+Loving non-Christians is without question a good and necessary thing.
 However, God also wants Christians to love each other.
 God intends the church to be a place where believers treat each other with the utmost love, grace, respect and patience (John 13:34-35, Romans 12:10, Ephesians 4:2, 1stPeter 3:8) so that our churches are a safe place for baby Christians to grow.
 God also wants churches to be places where unsaved people can clearly see the love and respect Christians have for each other.
 When unbelievers see authentic love and grace in our church communities they will want what we have.
 Sadly, many Christians are not always loving, patient or even courteous towards their brothers and sisters in Christ.
 Instead, many Christians publicly criticize their churches and treat other Christians with open contempt.
 This breaks the heart of God and God will not bless the Western Church with revival until His people repent of this sin.

 We lack patience-